A fresh look is a beautiful thing

 At a loss for what to do next, I took a sharp left and started working in tech.
 This “detour” ultimately led to a pivotal shift in my life.

-In the process of trying so hard to keep myself safe, I had neglected my life force, the only real security we have.
+In the process of trying so hard to keep myself safe, I had neglected my life force.

 The moment woke me up and led to a decision: I would stop reacting to my life and start creating it.